dylanR33/unity-test-fixture-setup/README.md

 # unity_test_fixture_setup

-## File Naming Conventions
+## File Placement
-The following are file naming conventions to ensure a proper build
+The following are file placement conventions to ensure a proper build

 ### Test Files
-Test files should be named the same as the file being tested however prepended with 'Test'
+Test files should be placed within the first layer of your test directory

-For example, a file SomeFile.c should have a test file named TestSomeFile.c

-### Test Runner Files
+### Test Runner Files and main()
-Test runner files should be named the same as the test file whos tests are being ran however postpended with 'Runner'
+Test runner files and the file containing main() should be placed within a directory named 'test_runners' within your test directory.

-For example, a test file TestSomeFile.c should have a test runner file named TestSomeFileRunner.c